Explore Kerala's Vibrant Traditions

 The Blind Men and the Elephant

-Kurudanmar Aanaye Kanda Katha (The Blind Men and the Elephant) is a well-loved moral tale from Kerala, popularly told to highlight the limits of partial knowledge and the danger of narrow perspectives.
+Kurudanmar Aanaye Kanda Katha (The Blind Men and the Elephant) is a well-loved moral tale from Kerala26, popularly told to highlight the limits of partial knowledge and the danger of narrow perspectives.
 The story features a group of blind men who were asked to describe an elephant by touching it.

 Each blind man touches a different part of the elephant — one feels the trunk and says, “An elephant is like a snake.”
 Another touches the leg and says, “It’s like a pillar.”
 One touches the ear and insists, “It’s like a fan,” while another who touches the tail declares, “It’s like a rope.”